awakenbad/SanAndreasAP/README.md

 checks to the multiworld.

 > [!NOTE]
-> All regions are randomized (Big Smoke → End of the Line), but not all side activities are.
+> All regions and planned side-activities are randomized (Big Smoke → End of the Line), however the mod still remains unstable.
-> The rest of the game will come in future updates.
-Feel free to bug report either through `Issues` or using [GTA SA Thread](https://discord.com/channels/1085716850370957462/1098055987648282717) in Archipelago After Dark
+> Feel free to bug report either through `Issues` or using [GTA SA Thread](https://discord.com/channels/1085716850370957462/1098055987648282717) in Archipelago After Dark

 ## Related repositories